hmalay/qa_documentation/docs/methodology.md

-# QA Methodology
+# QA Test Planning Methodology

 ## Planning
 To begin the planning stage, QA's have to meet with developers and/or product owners and/or clients to discuss the documentation and project scope prior to implementation to begin the planning stage.
 Documentation comes in various forms, from paper to electronic, but no matter what kind, these product/project documents have to be analyzed.
 The time reading it should also be time dedicated to looking for any discrepancies and issues, meanwhile also building and spec'ing test dependancies, frameworks and cases.
 The product document is examined thoroughly for complexity, UI features, functionality, issues and most importantly `requirements`; some aspects may need to be changed to work.
 Analysis as a QA is feedback for the developers.

 ## Implementation
 Feedback to developers signals the beginning of the implementation stage.
 The product is placed into the warm and loving hands of development.
 During this stage QA's begin to build test cases for the upcoming product.
 These cases are built with the concepts in Test Plans parenting Test Cases/Scenarios.
 Each test is designed to examine the product as per the Scope Document(s).
 After further documentation is processed, the QA's begin building test cases again to examine the code that has been provided.
 The testing goes on until all elements of the product have been tested thoroughly.

 Software testing is the process of validating and verifying that a software program/application/product: